-Lithium ion batteries can act as ancillary power units to provide frequency regulation services and help smooth the grid during fluctuations in demand.
-Lithium ion batteries can also be used to store electricity during off-peak hours, making it available during peak hours.
-In October, 2012, according to a report from Pike Research (a part of Navigant's Energy Practice), the market for energy storage on the grid, starting from a very low base in 2012, will surpass \$30 billion in annual value by 2022.
-The total capacity of such systems worldwide will reach almost 56,000 megawatts by 2022, the study concludes.
+In October, 2012, according to a report from Pike Research (a part of Navigant's Energy Practice), the market for lithium ion energy storage systems on the grid, starting from a very low \$20 million in 2012, will surpass \$6.9 billion in annual value by 2022.
+The total capacity of such systems worldwide will reach almost 1,800 megawatts by 2022, the study concludes.